dushanes/NewsCycle/README.md

 ### What has been implemented:

-- Login and new user registration, password recovery with **Firebase**
+- Login and New User Registration, Password Recovery with **Firebase**

 - Homepage design

-- Infinite Scroll
+- Infinite scroll

-- Page of Top Headlines, with **Retrofit** managing the call, **Moshi parsing the JSON data** (Ive also done so before using Volley on my CalorieCounter Project), and **RxJava** handling everything in the background
+- Utilized Retrofit, Moshi, and RxJava in combination to simplify making api calls and processing the JSON recieved.
+Aswell as used the Glide library to frame images.

+- Page of Top Headlines

 - Page of News categories to explore